saucelabs/sauce-docs/docs/mobile-apps/devices.md

 * To test on a native framework like Espresso and Robotium
 * To test scenarios that require network connectivity (e.g., phone calls, send SMS messages)

-The Sauce Labs real device cloud provides you with the ability to run live and automated tests across Android and iOS devices.
+The Sauce Labs real device cloud (RDC) provides you with the ability to run live and automated tests across Android and iOS devices.
 Some of the features that are specific to our real device cloud include:

 * Manual testing on real devices
 * Choice of public real devices or private real devices unique to your organization